raccog/asOS/Readme.md

 # Always Sunny OS

-asOS (Always Sunny Operating System) is my solo hobby OS project (though feedback is always welcome :D).
+asOS (Always Sunny Operating System) is a UEFI application that prints the memory map of an x86_64 system.

-Currently, I am working on the custom UEFI bootloader.
+It was planned to be a full bootloader and operating system, but I have since remade the project [here](https://github.com/raccog/lionturtle-os).

 ## Build Instructions